WHAT IS APPEALING ABOUT BUYING DIAPERS?

 To alleviate some of the issues that our survey participants found, we decided to add color coding to the bars to make them stand out more.
 The bars in red indicate that little to no items are being bought in that category, while green bars represent that users of almost all the items in that category are bought.
 If appeal-focused Gifters see that the items they like to buy are already purchased, it could motivate them to look at other categories and buy from there instead.

-Implementing tactics to combat the overwhelming UI
+Implementing tactics to combat overwhelming UI

 Since our participants found the diaper game visualization difficult to understand, we made a few changes so that it was clearer to the viewer.
 We made the progress bar simpler, and cleaned it up by adding a description at the top to reduce the amount of information inside the progress bar.

-Diaper Fund visualization final design
+Diaper fund final design

-back to the top ↑
+Back to the Top ↑